HarrisonWAffel/terminal-chat/README.md

 docker build . -t terminal-chat-server && docker run -p 8081:8081 -d terminal-chat-server
 ```

+Please note that when hosting an HTTP server you should all timeouts to 10 **minutes** to ensure room hosts can receive peer connection information.

 Once a dedicated server has been created peers can begin to connect with one another using the following commands

 To create a new connection token use the following command, you can provide a custom token or use a generated UUID as a token